 Sponge filters are often not powerful enough for Discus and get clogged easily, and Hang on Back filters can work, but tend to lack enough flow.

-The recommended water change schedule for Discus ranges from 50% daily to 80% once a week.
+The recommended water change schedule for Discus ranges from 50% daily to 80% once a week to biweekly.
 The best way to determine when you need to change your water is to test your nitrates.
 Discus do not handle high levels of nitrates, and you should never let them get over 20ppm, with nitrates between 0ppm and 10ppm being ideal.

-Even if you have 0ppm nitrates, you need to change the water at least every week.
+Even if you have 0ppm nitrates, you need to change the water at least every other week to maintain good tank conditions.
 Water changes also help replenish essential minerals that fish need.
-It is unlikely that you will get away with just one water change a week; it is much more likely that you will need to change the water two or three times a week.

 Choosing a Substrate

-Substrate is not necessary for Discus, but it does help with the aesthetic of the tank.
+Any particular substrate is not important for Discus, but it does help with the aesthetic of the tank.
 A bare bottom tank is very easy to clean, which is a big plus when keeping Discus, but it is plain, and the waste stands out.

 One of the easiest alternatives to a bare bottom tank is a tile or rock bottomed tank.
 These are tanks that do have a bare bottom but are instead entirely or partially covered by tiles and rocks.
 This keeps the ease of cleaning associated with bare bottom tanks but brings a better aesthetic to the aquarium.